 INTRODUCTION

-(Pearl 2009)

-There is a
+The identification of causal effects (referred to as causal inference) is a powerful motivation for social scientists (Pearl 2009).
+Often, the identification of a causal mechanism relies on comparisons to counterfactual control groups -- the treatment group compared to a control group – and the difference between the two groups identifies the causal effect.
+“Real world data” rarely neatly bifurcate into treatment and control groups, especially with longitudinal time series data, but the creation of “synthetic” counterfactual control groups in possible with both inductive and abductive scientific approaches.
+Inductive analysis leverages knowledge of an intervention to produce a synthetic control group and thus a causal effect while abductive analysis identifies the potential effect via outlier analysis and produces a counterfactual control group to measure the size of the causal effect.
 This software review focuses on detecting and measuring intervention effects and evaluates two approaches available for conducting this analysis within the R software framework (R Core Team 2018).

-We need introductory sentences to the importance of these methods.
 Given the emergence and growing availability of intensive longitudinal data (IDL), ecological momentary assessments (EMA), and other sources of information such as social media activity or phone use, there is increasing need to analyze time series, and isolate effects within the phenomenon of interest (McNeish et al. 2021; Ram et al. 2020).
-This paper provides an overview of two packages in R that offer specific functions to detect and measure intervention effects: tsoutlier package (López-de-Lacalle 2019) and CausalImpact package (Brodersen and Hauser 2021).
+This paper provides an overview of two packages in R that offer specific functions to detect and measure intervention effects using both inductive and abductive approaches: CausalImpact package (Brodersen and Hauser 2021) and tsoutlier package (López-de-Lacalle 2019).
 In the following software review, we first describe the illustrative data used in this paper, then provide sample code and explore some of the options available within both packages.
 We conclude this software review by comparing and discussing the results derived from both functions.

 ILLUSTRATIVE DATA